mochic/emailer/.ebextensions/README.md

 # so i dont forget

-important/sensitive environment variables for production are to be set in the aws web console thing. they are:
+important/sensitive environment variables for production are to be set in the eb cli thing. they are:

 - `PORT`
 - `NODE_ENV`